 “Though my father and mother forsake me, the LORD will receive me.”

 I will not hide from them.
 I will look them in the eye and trust God to handle them.

 “The weapons we fight with are not the weapons of the world.
 On the contrary, they have divine power to demolish strongholds.”
 2 Corinthians 10:4

-“We are not ok”…but really we are.
+“We are not okay,” but really we are.

 In pop culture, there is a saying that says something like “check on your_____, we are not ok.”

-Normally it’s presented as a joke and sort of funny.
-Back when the pandemic was fully executed, I’d see a post that would say “check on your extrovert friends, we are not ok.”
+Normally, it’s presented as a joke and sort of funny.
+Back when the pandemic was fully executed, I’d see a post that would say, “Check on your extrovert friends; we are not ok.”
 I’d usually chuckle.

-Jesus is with you; He is holding you through every moment and will make sure you remain OK no matter what happens.
+Jesus is with you; He is holding you through every moment and will ensure you remain OK no matter what happens.

 Especially when you love them, and they return your love with a cold shoulder or treat you badly.

-Feel the pain but remember God will deliver you from it and through it all.
+Feel the pain, but remember God will deliver you from it and through it all.

 He sees it all.